Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 | -------- | ------------ | -------- | ------------- | ------ | ----- | ------- | ------ | -------- | ------------ |
 |          | Aggregated   | 42363    | 997 (2.35%)   | 3939   | 3     | 38290   | 1500   | 242.70   | 0.00         |

-> The fail rate stabalized with a small fail rate around 2% - 3% with 242 requests per second.
+The fail rate stabalized with a small fail rate around 2% - 3% with 242 requests per second.
 When repeating the test, it could handle much more, indicating that Google Run may have the ability to temporarily boost its capabilities.

---- question 25 fill here ---

 ### Question 26